-Specially trained psychotherapists and counsellors are now available in some areas to help prepare for, follow up and integrate the work of healing begun with these workshops.
+Specially trained psychotherapists and counsellors are now available in some areas to help prepare for, follow up and integrate the work of healing begun in these workshops.
 For more information or to find out about a referral please contact us.

-The BSS Facilitation Team
+BSS Workshop Facilitation Team

 Founder and Main Trainer: Nick Duffell founded BSS in 1990.
 Born in 1949, he boarded in Europe and in the UK.
 After Oxford, with a degree in Sanskrit, he taught at a boarding school in India before becoming a carpenter.
 Retraining as a psychotherapist, he worked as a family therapist and organisational consultant.
 Nick has wide experience as a trainer and facilitator, writes and broadcasts on psychological issues and has two grown-up sons.
 His book The Making of Them received wide critical acclaim and was followed by Wounded Leaders and Trauma Abandonment and Privilege.

 In 1996 Nick co-founded the Centre for Gender Psychology and co-authored the acclaimed book Sex, Love and The Dangers of Intimacy with Helena Løvendal, available here.
 His political work is featured in The Simpol Solution: A New Way to Think about Solving the World’s Biggest Problems, available here.
 He has been an Honorary Research Assistant at UCL and is a trustee at the Philadelphia Association.